 Undavalli caves are located opposite the Krishna river.
 From the 4th story of the cave, one can admire the beauty of the calmly flowing river.

-By Road.
-Undavalli caves are located on the Vijayawada Road that can easily be reached by local modes of transport such as buses, taxis, etc. In case you are in a mood to plan a trip by car to the intriguing caves then the following information will be of great use for you.
-Undavalli caves are approx. 1,800, 1,000, 1,200, and 700km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Undavalli caves can easily be reached by local modes of transport such as buses, taxis, etc. In case you are in a mood to plan a trip by car to the intriguing caves then the following information will be of great use for you.
+Undavalli caves are approx. 1,800, 1,000, 1,200, and 700 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Listed below is the estimate of distance in kilometres and the best route to take if arriving from nearby places.

-By Rail.
-The nearest railway station is the Vijayawada Railway Station and from there you can take local buses or taxis to reach the Undavalli Caves.
+The nearest railway station is the Vijayawada Railway Station from where you can get on a local bus or a taxi to reach the Undavalli Caves.
 One has to travel a distance of approximately 10km to reach these magnificent caves.
-Vijaywada railway station recieves frequent trains from all the metro cities of the country like Delhi, Mumbai, Kolkata, Pune, Bengaluru.
+Vijayawada railway station receives frequent trains from all the metro cities of the country like Delhi, Mumbai, Kolkata, Pune, and Bengaluru and listed below are some popular and frequent direct trains that you may consider for travelling to Undavalli Caves.

-By Air.
-Vijaywada international airport is the nearest airport to Undavalli caves.
-The airport gets regular and frequent direct as well as connecting flights from all the major metro cities of India like Delhi, Mumbai, Kolkata, and Bengaluru.
+Vijayawada International Airport is the nearest airport to Undavalli caves.
+The airport gets regular and frequent direct as well as connecting flights from all the major metro cities of India.
+Listed below is the list of airlines that operate direct flights to Vijaywada.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here